aptise/peter_sslers/docs/Tests.md

     # - test suite that responds to public requests
     export SSL_LETSENCRYPT_API_VALIDATES=True

-Tests are done on a SQLite database as specified in `test.ini` AND MAY REQUIRE CUSTOMIZATION FOR YOUR OPENSSL location.
-The `test.ini` should also reflect the OpenSSL for your distribution.
+Tests are done on a SQLite database as specified in `test.ini` .
  Do not edit `test.ini` though, instead create a `test_local.ini` file and set an environment variable to use that file.
 More info on this is available in the development readme file.